Financial Aid for Undergraduate Students

 Student Employment

 The College participates in the Federal Work-Study Program, a need-based program that funds student earnings for on-campus jobs as well as a number of off-campus positions with nonprofit agencies.
 The College also funds student employment for on-campus jobs.
 Annual student earnings depend on job position and hours worked.
-Students
+Students earn approximately $2,400 for six to seven hours of work per week while classes are in session.
+Students are paid every two weeks.
+Earnings from student jobs are paid directly to the student and may be used for books and personal expenses.

 Student Financial Services coordinates the posting of on-campus jobs.
 Off-campus community service positions are coordinated through the Community-Based Learning office.
 The College hires students in residence halls, administrative offices, academic departments, the library, and facilities management.
 In general, first-year students seeking Level 1 jobs should seek employment in the summer or early fall of their first semester.
-Students secure jobs using JobX, a student job board, and a Virtual Spring Job Fair (online), designed to help students with work study find jobs for the following fall.
+Students secure jobs using the College's student job board and a Virtual Spring Job Fair (online), designed to help students with work study find jobs for the following fall.
 Students with work study are eligible to apply for jobs of any level.
 Students without work study may apply for jobs in levels 2 through 5.
-While the College makes every effort to post all available jobs, students are not guaranteed employment, even if work study is included in the financial aid package.
+The College makes every effort to post all available jobs.

 Merit-Based Scholarships and Grants (Non-need based)